 You begin feeling nervous.
 You then remember that you can give this to God.
-You recall Abe who is Sunni Muslim, telling you that taxis in Palestine are very affordable.
-So you take an Uber and the driver drops you off to where the border is.
+You recall Abe who is a Sunni Muslim, telling you that taxis in Palestine are very affordable.
+So you take an Uber and the driver drops you off at where the border is.
 Right when you stop at the border, another taxi cabbie knocks on the window.
 This man specializes in helping people cross the border.
-He takes your three big luggages into his car and next thing you know, you’re in Palestine.
+He takes your three big luggage bags into his car and next thing you know, you’re in Palestine.

 What stands out immediately is the difference in infrastructure quality, atmosphere, and energy.
 It is the difference between California and Mexico, between South Korea and North Korea, between West Germany and East Germany.

 The taxi driver charges you 200 shekels for the 10 minute ride to the Church of the Nativity and you feel ripped off but there is this other part of you that realizes perhaps you are meant to give him extra—you don’t know what real struggles his family is going through just to eat.